Founded Semantics and Constraint Semantics of Logic Rules

-Logic rules and inference are fundamental in computer science, especially for solving complex modeling, reasoning, and analysis problems in critical areas such as program verification, security, and decision support.
+\mysec{Introduction} Logic rules and inference are fundamental in computer science, especially for solving complex modeling, reasoning, and analysis problems in critical areas, such as decision support, program analysis, verification, and security, and for knowledge representation and reasoning in general.

-The semantics of logic rules and their efficient computations have been a subject of significant study, especially for complex rules that involve recursive definitions and unrestricted negation and quantifications.
-Many different semantics and computation methods have been proposed.
-Even the two dominant semantics for logic programs, well-founded semantics (WFS)~\cite{van+91well,van93alt} and stable model semantics (SMS)~\cite{GelLif88}, are still difficult to understand intuitively, even for extremely simple rules; they also make implicit\notes{} assumptions and, in some cases, do not capture common sense, especially ignorance.
+The semantics of logic rules and their efficient computations have been a subject of significant study, especially for complex rules that involve recursion and unrestricted negation and quantifications.
+Many different semantics and computation methods have been proposed, e.g., see surveys~\cite{apt1994negation,fitting2002fixpoint}.
+Unfortunately, different semantics can disagree significantly, on even very simple programs.
+They are often non-intuitive and hard-to-understand when unrestricted negation is used in recursion.
+Even those used in many Prolog-based systems and Answer Set Programming systems---negation as failure~\cite{clark78}, well-founded semantics (WFS)~\cite{van+91well}, and stable model semantics (SMS)~\cite{GelLif88}---can have subtle implications and differ significantly.
+Is it possible to create a simple semantics that also unifies these different semantics?

+In practice, different semantics may be useful under different assumptions about the facts, rules, and reasoning used.
+For example, an application may have complete information about some predicates, i.e., sets and relations, but not other predicates.
+Capturing such situations is important for increasingly larger and more complex applications.
+Any semantics that is based on a single set of assumptions for all predicates cannot best model such applications.
+How can a semantics be created to support all different assumptions and still be simple and easy to use?